 Before buying a pump you should know the depth at which water is available, the daily water requirement, and the type of irrigation system to be installed.
 You may also need to know the water flow rate and the total head of the pump.
-You should buy a pump having the best efficiency.
+It would be best if you bought a pump having the best efficiency.
 The best combination of head and flow rate at the least energy consumption gives the best pump efficiency.

 The next step is to decide whether you should go for an AC pump or a DC pump.
-Though a DC pump can be run directly from a solar PV array, it has a very limited range as compared to an AC pump.
+Though a DC pump can be run directly from a solar PV array, it has a minimal range as compared to an AC pump.

 The DC pump costs more than the AC pump with the same category and the same head.
 But if a DC pump is available in your local market that meets your requirement, it can be worth buying.

-“One should buy an AC submersible pump because the maintenance for submersible is almost nil as compared to a DC pump,” says Hitesh Kapuriya, assistant manager, JJ PV Solar Pvt Ltd.
+“One should buy an AC submersible pump because the maintenance for a submersible is almost nil as compared to a DC pump,” says Hitesh Kapuriya, assistant manager, of JJ PV Solar Pvt Ltd.

 - Solar water pump installation site.
-You should first check whether it is to be installed near a pond, river, well, or somewhere else.
+You should first check whether it will be installed near a pond, river, or somewhere else.

 - Pump setting depth.
 The accessories required for underground installation would be different and add to the overall cost.

 - Requirement of daily water.
 If you need more water per day, you need heavier and more powerful equipment.

 - AC or DC pump.
 For an AC pump, you need a solar panel, pump controller (inverter), module mounting assembly, and accessories like cables, connectors, and pipe.
 For the DC pump, a pump controller would not be required in case of direct connection with the PV panel.